victor-gurbani/iCane/README.md

 # iCane
-The GitHub Webpage for the iCane and its app
+The GitHub Webpage for the iCane and its app.
+This app connects to your iCane.

 [Privacy Policy](https://varfield-g.github.io/iCane/Privacy%20Policy)